weaveworks-experiments/flux-classic/site/fluxctl/index.md

-  list        list the services defined query       display instances selected by the given filter rm          remove service definition(s) select      include instances in a service deselect    deselect a group of instances from a service
+  list        list the services defined query       display instances selected by the given filter rm          remove service definition(s) select      add a selection rule to a service deselect    remove a selection rule from a service

 Flags:
   -h, --help[=false]: help for fluxctl